ionelmc/python-hunter/README.rst

     :alt: Scrtinizer Status
     :target: https://scrutinizer-ci.com/g/ionelmc/python-hunter/

-Hunter is a flexible code tracing toolkit.
+Hunter is a flexible code tracing toolkit, not for measuring coverage, but for debugging, logging, inspection and other nefarious purposes.

 * Free software: BSD license